MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 |**Message Extension**     |Message Extension app implements simple features like creating an Adaptive Card, searching Nugget packages, unfurling links for the `dev.botframework.com` domain.         |

 > [!NOTE]
-> After the project is created, Teams Toolkit automatically opens **Get started** window.
-You can see the instructions in **Get started** window and check out the different features in Teams Toolkit.
+> After the project is created, Teams Toolkit automatically opens **GettingStarted** window.
+You can see the instructions in **GettingStarted** window and check out the different features in Teams Toolkit.

 ::: zone-end